jetbrains-academy/scala-tutorial/Polymorphic Types/Polymorphic Types/task.md

 We have seen two principal forms of polymorphism:

- - subtyping: instances of a subclass can be passed to a base class
+ - subtyping: instances of a subclass can be passed to a base class;
  - generics: instances of a function or class are created by type parameterization.

 The remaining subsections compare their interaction.